-Certification (1) or Certification (2) Select th ne appropriate responses in the appl icable Ce rtification: Certification (1): us Equal Employment Opportunity Performance ractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) developed and filed an Affirmative Action Program pursuant 41C.F.R. §60-2 and/or 60-4; (b) (HAVE / HAVE NOT) participated in a previous contract or subcontract subject to the equal opportunity clause; (c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Federal Contract Compliance, or the Equal Employment Opportunity Commission, all reunder the applicable filing requirements, OR Certification (2): ): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal, (CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO-1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies for an exempted status under 41 C.F.R. §60-1.5.
-I FURTHER CEL RTIFY that the above Certification will be n nade part of any Subcontract Agreement involved with Executed on , 20 Signed: (Officer/PROPOSER) (Officer/PROPOSER) ıy: Address : Note: The above c certification is required by the Equal En mployment Opportunity Regulations of the Secretary of Labor (41 CFR opportunity clause.
+Certification (1) or Certification (2) Select th ne appropriate responses in the appl icable Ce rtification: Certification (1): us Equal Employment Opportunity Performance ractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) dev 41C.F.R. §60-2 and/or 60-4; eloped aı nd filed an Affirmative Action Program pursuant to (b) (HAVE / HAVE NOT) partic opportunity clause; ipated in a previous contract or subcontract subject to the equal (c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Or Federal Contract Compliance, or the Equal Employment Opportunity Commission, all report under the applicable filing requirements, OR Certification (2): tification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal, (CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO-1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies for an exempted status under 41 C.F.R. §60-1.5.
+I FURTHER CEI this project.
+RTIFY that the above Certification will be n nade part of any Subcontract Agreement involved with Executed on Signed: Title: (Officer/PROPOSER) Compan y: Address :

+Note: The above certification is required by the Equal Employment Opportunity Regulations of the Secretary of Labor (41 CFR 60-1.7(b)(1)), and must be submitted by PROPOSERS only in connection with contracts which are subject to the equal opportunity clause.
 Contracts that are exempt from the equal opportunity clause are set forth in 41 CFR 60-1.5.
 (Generally, only contracts of \$10,000 or under are exempt.)